FreeRTOS/iot-reference-stm32u5/Projects/b_u585i_iot02a_tfm/README.md

 When building an image for use with the FreeRTOS OTA service, please use the b_u585i_iot02a_tfm_ns_ota.bin and b_u585i_iot02a_tfm_s_ota.bin images.

-## Flashing the Image from the commandline
+## Flashing the Image from the command line

 Check that the STM32Programmer_CLI binary is in your PATH and run the following:
 ```